XiaoquanHi/web/_pages/research.md

 ## Work in Progress
 1. Dynamic Scheduling with Switching Costs: Theory and Applications to Healthcare Operations.
    **Xiaoquan Gao**, Yvonne Huijun Zhu, and Joel Goh.
-   - Presentations: POMS-HK 2026, INFORMS Healthcare 2026 (scheduled)
+   - Presentations: POMS-HK 2026, INFORMS Healthcare 2026

 2. Bridging Prediction and Decision in Jail Diversion: The Power of Interpretability.
    <u>Tri Quang Vo</u>, **Xiaoquan Gao**, and Pengyi Shi.